JZJisawesome/15Slide/docs/index.md

 * My parents and family for their support
 * Amazing snippets from websites (cites in code, may not be bound by LICENCE.txt)
 ## Licencing
-15Slide is licenced under the Lesser GNU Public Licence, or GPL.
+15Slide is licenced under the Lesser GNU Public Licence (LGPL).
 Please keep this in mind.